leptonai/leptonai/misc/tuna/tuna-user-guide.md

 Model Training Job tuna-my-tuna-model for your model my-tuna-model created successfully.
 ```

-#### Step 4: Check Model Training Status
+#### Step 4: Monitor Training Progress

-The user lists all models to check the status of `my-tuna-model` during training.
+Check the status of your models to see if `my-tuna-model` is still in training or ready for use.

 ```bash
 lep tuna list